egiron/IWIN/README.md

-# iPAR Yidel Model Package
+# iPAR Yield Model Package

 This is a small package for estimating wheat yield. it estimates yield under non-stressed conditions as a function of iPAR, temperature and solar radiation.